missionpinball/mpf-docs/config/ball_devices.rst

 target destination of the *bd_leftVUK*"), and all the diverters (including that top drop target) will see that and automatically position themselves accordingly so the ball gets to where it needs to go.

 Note that you only want to include devices in this list that are directly accessible as targets for balls ejecting from this device.
 In other words your machine will probably have lots of ball locks and other devices that the player can hit via flippers and balls from the playfield.
 Those devices should not be on this list, because technically balls enter them from the playfield, not from the catapult.

 The order of your *eject_targets:* list doesn't really matter except for the first entry.
 If a ball device is ever asked to eject a ball but a target is not specified, then the first entry on this list will be used as the target.
 (In practice this shouldn't really ever happen.)
-The default is *playfield*.

 eject_timeouts:
 ~~~~~~~~~~~~~~~
 List of one (or more) values, each is a type: ``time string (ms)`` (:doc:`Instructions for entering time strings) </config/instructions/time_strings>` .
 Default: ``None``

-This is an optional list of one or more `MPF time strings`_ that
+This is an optional list of one or more MPF time strings that
 specify how long the device should wait for an ejected ball to be
 confirmed before it assumes the eject failed.
 The order you enter them
 here matches up with the order of your *eject_targets*.
 For example,